 Lianne said if there is a single message she and Doug might share with other families in similar situations, it is to always let people walk beside you through a health journey.
 She said, “It’s easy to feel alone, and you don’t want to ask for help because you feel it is your burden to carry.
 But there is so much victory in being able to go through this with other people.
 You don’t have to carry this alone.”

-During Davis’s health journey, Lianne and Doug used CaringBridge to update family and friends and the Ways to Help section of his CaringBridge site to activate a GoFundMe campaign for financial support.
+During Davis’s health journey, Lianne and Doug used CaringBridge to update family and friends and a GoFundMe campaign for financial support.
 CaringBridge has partnered with GoFundMe to allow families to easily raise money in times of medical need.
-You can either start a personal fundraisers directly from your CaringBridge site or link an existing GoFundMe campaign to your CaringBridge site.
+You can either start a personal fundraiser directly from your CaringBridge site or link an existing GoFundMe campaign to your CaringBridge site.
 Let your friends and family know that you need their financial support through journal posts and direct them to contribute by going to the Ways to Help section of your CaringBridge site.